We knew Beyoncé was popular.

 Experience It

-DivaDance classes feature original choreography to the songs people actually request.
+DivaDance choreography classes feature original choreography to the songs people actually request.
 Beyoncé is in heavy rotation.
 (Obviously.)
 No dance experience required.
 All levels.
 All adults.

 Find a Class Near You →